minhtuev/pydev/README.md

 `pydev` find all python packages at specified path(s) and deploy that packages in "[development mode](http://packages.python.org/distribute/setuptools.html#development-mode)".

-Packages deployed with `pydev` will be available for any Python script and their source code will be at original paths.
+So, packages deployed with `pydev` will be available for any Python module/script and it source code will be at original paths.

 Usage
 =====